AvolitesLtd/TitanManual/docs/remote-control/programming-touch-panels.md

 ## Connecting the touch panel

-Touch panels are connected into the Titan system by wired ethernet.
+Touch panels are connected into the Titan system by wired Ethernet.
 You will need a PoE-equipped network switch to power the panel.

 You will need to set suitable IP addresses on the console and on the touch panel or configure DHCP on your network to automatically provide suitable addresses -